celaxodon/PDF_collator/README.rst

   than Adobe's software.
 Testing of additional gs options below is needed to enhance compression.

-* Disposes of files after successful collation, and moves reports to appropriate location.
+* Disposes of files after successful collation (User's Trash), and moves reports to a specified location.

-* Has a reset function to clean up the temporary directory files.
-This will return files to their original location, based on filename.
-Only needs to be used in the event that COC files are improperly named.

 Variables
 ---------